Email FacebookTwitterMenu burgerClose thin

 Larger gifts above the annual exclusion can also be useful when coordinated with long-term estate strategies.
 These gifts reduce the lifetime exemption amount but can remove appreciating assets from the estate, limiting future tax exposure on growth.
 For individuals with significant wealth, tools such as irrevocable trusts, spousal lifetime access trusts (SLATs), and 529 plan contributions can further support tax-efficient wealth transfer.

-Because the federal lifetime exemption is scheduled to decrease after 2025 unless new legislation extends current limits, those considering substantial gifts may wish to review timing and structure carefully.
-Working with a qualified financial advisor or estate planning attorney can help align gifting strategies with current law and long-term family objectives.
+Working with a financial advisor or estate planning attorney can help align gifting strategies with current law and long-term family objectives.

 Bottom Line

 You most likely won’t owe any gift taxes on a gift your parents make to you.
 Depending on the amount, your parents may need to file a gift tax return.
-If they give you or any other individual more than $38,000 in 2025 ($19,000 per parent), they will need to file some paperwork.
+If they give you or any other individual more than $38,000 in 2026 ($19,000 per parent), they will need to file some paperwork.
 They generally won’t pay any out-of-pocket gift tax unless the gifts for the year exceed their lifetime gift tax exemption.
-For the tax year 2025, that factor stands at a sizable $13.99 million ($27.98 million for married couples filing jointly).
-But if they do owe some gift tax, they could owe up to 40%. in 2026, the lifetime exemption will go up to $15 million.
+For the tax year 2026, that factor stands at a sizable $15 million ($30 million for married couples filing jointly).
+But if they do owe some gift tax, they could owe up to 40%.

 Estate Planning Tips